scheiber/saucesource/README.md

 git clone git@github.com:Scheiber/saucesource.git
 ```

-It is recommended to use two separate terminal instanaces so that the front-end and back-end can run concurrently.
+It is recommended to use two separate terminal instances so that the front-end and back-end can run concurrently.

 ### Front-end Setup